Anger is one of the very few creatures that I have learned to tame.

 3. Engage anger from your strengths

-In my case, I have basic formal education in Immunology, and I love reading about spirituality.
+In my case, I have some formal education in Immunology, and I love reading about spirituality.
 So, even though I am not that advanced, I am strong enough to use them to weaken my Anger.

 i.
 I avoid dismissing it, ‘Yeah, that person is just too dramatic.
 I’m never going to be that angry.’